-His life has been written and referred to by many writers, the best known perhaps being:-
+His life has been written and referred to by many writers, the best known perhaps being :--- by his daughter, Theophila Carlile Campbell.
+1899.
+Richard Carlile.
+Agitator.
+His Life and Times.
+Guy A. Aldred.
+1923.

 Life and Character of Richard Carlile, by George Jacob Holyoake.
-1848.1 The Battle of the Press, As told in the Story of the Life of Richard Carlile, by his daughter, Theophila Carlile Campbell.
-1899.
+1848.1 The Battle of the Press, As told in the Story of the Life of Richard Carlile,